Holiday Survival Guide

 Whether you’re hosting or attending, games are the key to a good time

 There are plenty of reasons why the holidays are a great time.
 But they're not without their low moments and awkward conversations.
-Depending on how you celebrate—with family or friends—the days during holiday break can be refreshing and fun-filled or feel like some of the longest days of the year.
+Depending on how you celebrate—with family or friends—the days during holiday breaks can be refreshing and fun-filled or feel like some of the longest days of the year.
 And there's only so many nostalgic movies a person can watch, right?
+And don't even try to start talking about current events.

 Advertisement